11th Parliament of Singapore

 The 11th Parliament of Singapore was the previous Parliament of Singapore.
 The first session commenced on 2 November 2006 and was prorogued on 13 April 2009.
-The second session commence from 18 May 2009 and was dissolved on 19 April 2011.
+The second session commence from 18 May 2009 and was dissolved on 19 April 2011, with the final sitting held on 11 April.
 The membership was set by the 2006 Singapore General Election on 7 May 2006, and it has changed twice due to the deaths of Jurong GRC MP Dr Ong Chit Chung in 2008, and Ang Mo Kio GRC MP Balaji Sadasivan who was also the Senior Minister of State for Foreign Affairs.

 The 11th Parliament is controlled by a People's Action Party majority, led by Prime Minister Lee Hsien Loong and members of the cabinet, which assumed power on 7 May 2006.
-The Opposition is led by the Secretary General of the Worker's Party of Singapore, Mr Low Thia Kiang.
-The Speaker of the Parliament of Singapore is Abdullah bin Tarmugi, of the People's Action Party.
-He was re-elected as the Speaker of the House for the 11th Parliament on 2 November 2006.
+The Opposition is led by the Secretary General of the Workers' Party, Low Thia Kiang.
+The Speaker of the Parliament of Singapore is Abdullah bin Tarmugi of the People's Action Party, who was re-elected for the 11th Parliament on 2 November 2006.